 Likewise, when your character has got what they want, your story is over.
 (Or maybe your main character does not get what they want, in which case you’ve written a tragedy.)
 If they get what they want ‘halfway through’ your novel, avoid trying to fix that problem by giving them a new desire.
 New desire means a new story.

 However!
 Desire mutates.
 Desire strengthens.
-In fact, in many, many films you’ll see a passive underdog main character drawn unwillingly into adventure but at the halfway point (and yes, it’s usually exactly the midpoint) they’ll ‘double down’.
+In fact, in many, many stories you’ll see a passive underdog main character drawn unwillingly into adventure but at the halfway point (and yes, it’s usually exactly the midpoint in a film) they’ll ‘double down’.
 Now they really, really want that thing they were meh about at the beginning.
 Desire does not change over the course of a single story.
 Your main character has one main desire, they go to the ends of the earth to get it (or not) and then the story is over.
 Contrast this with ‘character plans‘.
 Plans change all the time.
 Initial plans fail and characters must invent increasingly ingenious ways to overcome opponents.

 Others think in terms of three layers of desire.
 The Dostoevskian character has at least three layers, writes James Wood in How Fiction Works:

 - TOP LAYER: The announced motive.